franklea/Tinylinux/README.md

      ./arch/x86/boot/bzImage

-4.Prepare a root file system for the kernel .
+4. Prepare a root file system for the kernel .

       4.1) Prepare a 4M block file , here we can still make it smaller, it’s all up to you .